 Yes.
 With some treatments, you can slow down or stop hair thinning -- and maybe even grow back some hair you thought was gone forever.
 Read on to see what works and what doesn't.

-This is the only over-the-counter medication for hair loss approved by the FDA.
+This is the only over-the-counter medication for hair loss approved by the FDA for use by both men and women.
 It won't rescue a receding hairline.
 It does stimulate hair growth, although scientists aren't quite sure how it works.

 - Effectiveness: Minoxidil works for about 2 out of 3 men.
 It's most effective if you're under age 40 and have only recently started to lose your hair.